SherG/perpetual-elm/exampleSite/content/about.md

 <script src="https://assets.calendly.com/assets/external/widget.js" type="text/javascript"></script>
 <a href="" onclick="Calendly.initPopupWidget({url: 'https://calendly.com/spearfish/consultation'});return false;"><mark>	Discover your funding options</mark>.</a>
 <!-- Calendly link widget end -->

+## Advisory Services and Consulting

+We can structure deals that include various forms of financing.
+Tell us about your situation and goals and we'll advise on smart options.

+From there we'll handle the application process and work with our financial partners to provide funding solutions to those who qualify.

+In addition, we serve as advisors to early stage businesses in the Boston metro area.

 ## Crisis and innovation